How to choose a digital magazine platform

 Let’s add an 11th point to that list of features: you want to test-drive your new digital magazine platform before you commit.

 The best way to evaluate a publishing platform is to try it for yourself.
 Fortunately, we’re here to help.
-Take your magazine digital with a free Shorthand trial!
+Take your magazine digital Shorthand!